8 players who turned down major transfer moves

 For 25 long years, no offer was enticing enough to draw Totti’s skilful feet from the Stadio Olimpico.
 Two seasons after winning his only Scudetto (in 2000/01), Real Madrid approached Totti – only for the Eighth King of Rome to remark: “They taught us in school that family is the most important thing.
 Did you ever hear of someone leaving his poor parents to live with rich strangers?”

-Totti never won a fraction of what he could have achieved elsewhere, but Serie A’s second-highest all-time goalscorer had tears in his eyes and a huge smile as he enjoyed football's most emotional farewell earlier this year - a feeling no trophy could ever have given him.
+Totti never won a fraction of what he could have achieved elsewhere, but Serie A’s second-highest all-time goalscorer had tears in his eyes and a huge smile as he enjoyed football's most emotional farewell in 2017 (and again this month) - a feeling no trophy could ever have given him.